bmccutchanjr/snippets/README.md

 - Only the `file name` is required.
 It's a string value indicating the name of the file that other snippets will be merged into.

 - If `build` is specified, `snippets()` will return `true` on success, or a JavaScript Error object.  `build` is the name of an output file that your final merged result will be written to.
-It is a string.
+It's a string.

 - `trim` indicates whether the final output should be trimmed by removing `carriage returns`, `line feeds` and leading `tabs` and `spaces`.
 The result isn't very pretty, but it's a but smaller, and your web browser will ignore those characters anyway.

 `snippets()` returns a Promise.

+### Running Snippets from the command line

+When you're using Snippets to build finalized static files, you can invoke it from the command line.

+>`node snippet.js "file name" "build name" true`

+In this mode, Snippets returns nothing.
+A message is logged to the console indicating whether the operation was successful.

+In all other respects, Snippets works as described above.